-Participants are not mandated to purchase from the listed Energy Service Companies (ESCO) and waivers from the use of the Vendor List (VL) will not be required.
-Participants are allowed to purchase energy savings performance contract services from other sources; however, Hawaii Revised Statutes (HRS), Chapter 103D and the procurement rules will apply to purchases outside of this contract, unless the agency is exempt from HRS, Chapter 103D.
-The decision to use this VL or to solicit pricing from other sources will be at the discretion of the agency.
+The participating jurisdictions are not required, but may purchase from this price list contract, and requests for exception from the contract are not required.
+Participating jurisdictions are allowed to purchase from other contractors, however, HRS chapter 103D and the procurement rules apply to purchases using the applicable procurement method and its procedures, such as small purchases or competitive sealed bidding.
+The decision to use this contract or to solicit pricing from other sources will be at the discretion of the participating jurisdiction.